bsolomon1124/misc/datasci_framework.md

-**Purpose**: This document serves as a mutable blueprint for [articles that are oriented towards data science on Real Python](https://realpython.com/blog/categories/data-science/) should "look and feel."
+**Purpose**: This document serves as a mutable blueprint for how [articles that are oriented towards data science on Real Python](https://realpython.com/blog/categories/data-science/) should "look and feel."

 ## General Concepts